-- \1 The digit-specified bit devices, indirect-specified devices, and index-modified devices cannot be registered. - \2 T (contact), ST (contact), C (contact), LT (contact), LST (contact), and LC (contact) are registered with TS, STS, CS, LTS, LSTS, and LCS respectively. - \3 T (current value), ST (current value), C (current value), LT (current value), LST (current value), and LC (current value) can be registered with T/TN, ST/STN, C/CN, LT/LTN, LST/LSTN, and LC/LCN respectively. - \4 Upper and lower cases of displayed label names may be different from those of label names in GX Works3. - \5 Labels using a special character (such as an umlaut character) may not be registered. - \6 Local labels in function blocks cannot be registered. - \7 For labels of which the data type is array, register array elements.
+- 1 The digit-specified bit devices, indirect-specified, or index-modified devices cannot be specified. - 2 T (contact), ST (contact), C (contact), LT (contact), LST (contact), and LC (contact) are specified with TS, STS, CS, LTS, LSTS, and LCS respectively. - 3 T (current value), ST (current value), C (current value), LT (current value), LST (current value), and LC (current value) can be specified with T/TN, ST/STN, C/CN, LT/LTN, LST/LSTN, and LC/LCN respectively. - 4 Upper and lower cases of displayed label names may be different from those of label names in GX Works3. - 5 Local labels in function blocks cannot be specified. - 6 For labels of which the data type is array, specify array elements.

-For labels of which the data type is structure array, register structure members and array elements. - \8 When registering a label of which the data type is an array without registering the range, the first element of the array is monitored.
-(Example: when the label 'bLabel1[0..9]' is registered as 'bLabel1,' 'bLabel1[0]' will be monitored.)

-- \9 When entering an element outside of the range of the array, an indefinite value will be registered.
-Enter an element which is in the range of the array. - \10 Labels that are specified in digit specification cannot be registered. - \11 Word type labels can be specified as bits. - \12 For labels of which the data type is structure, register structure members.
+For labels of which the data type is structure array, specify structure member and array elements. - 7 When specifying a label of which the data type is an array without specifying the range, the first element of the array is monitored.
+(Example: when the label 'bLabel1[0..9]' is specified as 'bLabel1', the monitoring target will be 'bLabel1[0]'.) - 8 When entering an element outside of the range of the array, an indefinite value will be specified.
+Enter an element which is in the range of the array. - 9 Labels that are specified in digit specification cannot be specified. - 10 Word type Labels can be specified as bits. - 11 For labels of which the data type is structure, specify structure members.